Matt Vierling Player Props: Tigers vs. Royals

-On Monday, Matt Vierling (.265 batting average in his past 10 games, with two triples, four walks and two RBI) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+On Tuesday, Matt Vierling (.353 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
 First pitch is at 8:10 PM ET.

 Matt Vierling Game Info & Props vs. the Royals